-As succinctly noted by the Organisation for Economic Cooperation and Development ("OECD"):
+As so succinctly noted by the Organisation for Economic Cooperation and Development ("OECD"):

-Overall the performance of VAT systems depends on three main factors:
+"Overall the performance of VAT systems depends on three main factors:

-- the degree of compliance by taxpayers; - the structural features of the tax: rates, exemptions, thresholds, and - the capacity of the tax administration to manage the system in an efficient way.
+- the degree of compliance by taxpayers; - the structural features of the tax: rates, exemptions, thresholds, and - the capacity of the tax administration to manage the system in an efficient way."28

-The first two factors are considered below while the issue of the capacity of the South African Service to adequately administer VAT is beyond the scope of this first report.
-Suffice it to say that the Ad-Hoc Committee has not been provided with an indication that this is not the case.
+The first two factors are considered below.
+The capacity of the South African Revenue Service to adequately administer VAT is beyond the scope of this report, suffice it to say that the Ad-Hoc Committee has not been provided with indication that this is not the case.

-&lt;sup>27 Inchauste, G., Lustig, N., Maboshe, M., Purfield, C. & Woolard, I. (forthcoming).
+26 Inchauste, G., Lustig, N., Maboshe, M., Purfield, C., & Woolard, I. (2016).
 The distributional impact of fiscal policy in South Africa.
 Washington DC: World Bank.

-&lt;sup>28 This poverty line was R443 per month per month at 2010 prices.
+27 This poverty line was R443 per month per month in 2010 prices.

-OECD, Consumption tax trends, VAT/GST and excises, trends and administration issues (2006) at page 42).
+28 OECD, Consumption tax trends, VAT/GST and excises, trends and administration issues (2006) at page 42).

-7.1 Taxpayer compliance: The tax gap
+8.1 Taxpayer compliance: The tax gap